 The credit scores available through Tippla come from the two major bureaus in Australia - Equifax and Experian.
-Equifax score is out of 1200, with Experian out of 1000.
+Your Equifax credit score is out of 1200, and your Experian rating is out of 1000.

-Your scores reflect your borrowing history and the probability of you making repayments should you seek to borrow again.
-If you have a high score, lenders will view you as a lower risk applicant, and as a result, you will likely have a greater chance of being approved for credit.
+Your scores reflect your credit history and indicate to credit providers how risky of a borrower you are.
+If you have a high score, lenders will view you as a lower risk applicant, and as a result, you could likely have a greater chance of being approved for credit.

 It’s also important to know lenders won’t solely make a decision off your credit score.
 They consider a number of factors around creditworthiness and review other recent financial data sets such as 90 days of bank statements.
 This means that a high score doesn’t always mean you’ll be approved for credit if your income to debt ratio is high.

 Credit reporting agencies consider a bunch of different factors when calculating your score so there are many reasons why it could be changing regularly.
 Some of the most common explanations include:

 If you think something has been incorrectly added to your report (or removed), get in touch with the relevant credit reporting agency.
 They’ll be able to help you sort it out.

 All the time!
 New information is constantly added and removed from your credit report, so your score technically could change every time you check it.
 Generally, though, the information in your credit report will be updated on a monthly basis.